 - App – The application itself.
 Acts as a parent object from which other child objects “descend.”

 - Applet – A set of instructions that performs an independent task.
+Runs asynchronously and independently from other applets.

-- Data – For storing information.
+- Data – For storing information in memory.

 - Function – A set of instructions that performs a task within another applet or function.